Skip to content

 Discover the hidden secrets of your heritage-listed City Hall building with a guided tour of Brisbane’s iconic Clock Tower.
 The Clock Tower Tour is a “must do” while in Brisbane!
 For many years, City Hall’s Clock Tower elevated the building to Brisbane’s tallest, offering visitors a magnificent 360 degree view of the city around them.
 Whilst the view has changed significantly over the last 90 years, the time-honoured tradition of “taking a trip up the tower” happily continues at Museum of Brisbane.
 The Clock Tower Tour includes a ride in one of Brisbane’s oldest working cage lifts, a look behind Australia’s largest analogue clock faces and time to explore the observation platform that shares a unique perspective of your city.
 See if you can catch a glimpse of the bells!
 Make a booking online today to secure your spot!
 Spaces are limited and fill up quickly.
 Date & Time 10:15am - 4:45pm Daily, every 15 minutes Please arrive 15 minutes before your tour.

-Sculptures & Sips: Flying Bird
+Sculptures & Sips: Mechanical Reef

-Friday, 24 April 2026, 6:30 - 9:30pm
+Thursday, 25 June 2026, 6:30 - 9:30pm

-Sculptures & Sips: Flying Bird
+Sculptures & Sips: Mechanical Reef

 Stories You Wear: Magpie Goose